DanielJMorrissey/migraineDiary_x21118701/README.md

 - Download the **Thread Safe** zip file
 - Create a new php folder in the root of the C:\ drive and extract the contents of the zip file into the new php folder (can be stored anywhere but is easier to create paths from there)
 - In the php folder, create a new file called php.ini
-- Copy the contents of php.ini-development into the php.ini (several lines may need to be changed, usually by removing the ; to uncomment that setting. [**Follow step 3 of How to install PHP**](https://www.sitepoint.com/how-to-install-php-on-windows/))
+- Copy the contents of php.ini-development into the php.ini (several lines may need to be changed, usually by removing the ; to uncomment that setting. [**Follow step 3 of 'How to install PHP'**](https://www.sitepoint.com/how-to-install-php-on-windows/))
 - Search for 'environment' in the windows search and click on **Edit the system environment variables**
 - Select the Advanced tab
 - Click the Environment Variables button